tohyuting/tp/docs/DeveloperGuide.md

 This is further optimised with `find` as users can find by for instance, `name` or `remark` associated to a particular supplier or warehouse.
 With the filtered supplier or warehouse list displayed, they can view the products associated to a supplier or warehouse by using the `view` feature.

 ### Help feature
-The `help` feature will be elaborated in this section by its' functionality.
+The `help` feature will be elaborated in this section by its functionality.

 #### What Help feature does
 `help` feature allows user to view `help` messages for all commands briefly or `help` message for specific commands.
 This allows user to have a over-arching idea of what they can do in **CLI-nic**.
 Afterwards, a user can read up about the command format and sample commands by typing in `help COMMAND`.